In the Service of Gifted Students: Developing and Maintaining Quality Gifted Programming with State Funding

 Transparency: What the Public (and the Legislature) Expects from School Districts

 Updates from the Department of Management on school transparency discussions with the legislature and what information is currently available to the public and future enhancements.
 Included in the discussion will be a brief outline of what to expect in the new budget system for FY 2021.

 Finance and Other Essential Information for Board Candidates – What to Emphasize?

 Lou Ann Gvist, Board Development Director, IASB; Harry Heiligenthal, Associate Executive Director, Board Development, IASB; Patti Schroeder, Finance Support Director, IASB

-It’s new board candidate season!
-How prepared are you to help candidates understand school finance from a bird's-eye view?
-In this session we’ll discuss strategies for preparing and sharing information to keep the conversation at the governance level.
-You’ll leave with a handy framework to help you select essential school finance concepts and tips to avoid drawing candidates into the weeds – even before they are potentially elected to the board.
+School board elections are less than four months away!
+How prepared are you to help candidates understand school finance and other key areas of board leadership from a bird's-eye view?
+We’ll discuss strategies for preparing and sharing finance and other information that keeps the conversation at the governance level.
+You’ll leave with handy tools to help you select key school finance concepts, tips to avoid drawing candidates into the weeds, and a snapshot of IASB resources to build the understanding of candidates across multiple areas – before they are elected to the board.